alielfeki/portfolio/README.md

 # Programming Portfolio
-Welcome to my website.
+Welcome to my programming portfolio.

-All of my projects will be stored here.
+You can find my projects on the side.